Crossrail: Silvertown (London City Airport)

 Although the Crossrail route passes very close to London City Airport, there is no station serving the airport directly.
 London City Airport had proposed the re-opening of Silvertown railway station, in order to create an interchange between the rail line and the airport.
 The self-funded £50 million station plan was supported 'in principle' by the London Borough of Newham.
 Provisions for re-opening of the station were made in 2012 by Crossrail.
 However, it was alleged by the airport that TfL was hostile to the idea of a station on the site, a claim disputed by TfL.

 In 2018, the airport's chief development officer described the lack of a Crossrail station as a "missed opportunity", but did not rule out a future station for the airport.
 The CEO stated in an interview that a station is not essential to the airport's success.
 In May 2019, the chief development officer confirmed discussions are ongoing about a station for the airport as part of the proposed extension to Ebbsfleet.

 Old Oak Common

 As part of the High Speed 2 (HS2) rail link from London to Birmingham, a new station is being built at Old Oak Common between Paddington and Acton Main Line station.
 The new station will connect HS2 services with Crossrail and National Rail services on the Great Western Main Line, as well as London Overground services running through the area.
-The original plan was that station would open with High Speed 2 in 2026, with preliminary construction beginning in 2019.
+The original plan was that the station would open with High Speed 2 in 2026, with preliminary construction beginning in 2019.

 Go-ahead for construction was given in June 2021.